lqzhao/SAFNet/README.md

 DATA:

   - The data is released under the [ScanNet Term of Use](http://kaldir.vc.in.tum.de/scannet/ScanNet_TOS.pdf), please contact ScanNet team for access.
+  - See MVPNet repo for detailed data pre-processing.

 The code is coming soon.